A. Uberti: Business units and corporate ownership

-The Beretta Holding Company acquired Uberti with the explicit goal of dominating the market niche of replica firearms—a niche that up to that point Beretta had not entered.
-Through this acquisition, Beretta's intention was to quickly become the dominant force in this interesting market segment (particularly in the U.S.), by offering a product that reflected Beretta's own manufacturing standards.
+The Beretta Holding Company acquired Uberti with the goal of dominating the market niche of replica firearms (particularly in the U.S.).

 According to the then CEO of Beretta Holding, Dott.
 Piero Gussalli Beretta, "the objective of this acquisition [was] that of leading the Beretta group onto the stage of America's most genuine tradition of cowboy-type firearms and shooting, through a brand that is comparable to Beretta in quality and prestige."
 A year after the acquisition (2001), Uberti netted a record of $15M.
 The current Uberti CEO is Mr. Angelo Merlino.

 Today, the U.S. subdivision of Uberti is located in Accokeek, Maryland, within the Benelli U.S. main offices.
 Uberti is in fact part of the Benelli group, in turn a member of the Beretta holding family.